RetroAchievements/docs/docs/general/teams/devquest-team.md

 [[toc]]

-## DevQuest Team Responsibilties
+## DevQuest Team Responsibilities

-Everything related to DevQuests is the resposibility of the team:
+Everything related to DevQuests is the responsibility of the team:

 - Answering questions by developers
-- Voting on decisions related to DevQuests, which may include set elligibility, new quests, adding games to lists, etc
+- Voting on decisions related to DevQuests, which may include set eligibility, new quests, adding games to lists, etc.
 - Adding Wish This Set games to the DQ16 games list
 - Verifying games, sets, and other work for credit towards a DevQuest when pinged by a developer asking for credit.